mikuso/ocpp-rpc/README.md

   * `outbound` {Boolean} - Set to `true` if the call originated locally.
   * `payload` {Array} - The RPC call payload array.

 Emitted immediately before a call request is sent, or in the case of an inbound call, immediately before the call is processed.
+Useful for debugging.

 #### Event: 'close'